GitGerby/HashChildItems/README.md

 * `-Recurse` If passed specifies that Write-ChildItemHash should traverse all descendant directories and hash all files found.
-* `-Threads` Number of threads to start when hashing items, if not explicitly set will default to the number of logical processors detected.
+* `-Threads` Number of threads to start when hashing items, if not explicitly set will default to the number of logical processors detected on Windows or 1 on *nix.

 ### Compare-ChildItemHash
 Iterates through all children of a directory (and optionally recurses through